 “Mbryonic’s technical expertise and creative input was essential in the project’s success.
 It was a complete pleasure working with them and the end result looked great and importantly worked reliably throughout its tour” Martin Collins, Director Artstrust Production

-We offer end-to-end design and development service for your VR, AR and installation needs.
+We offer end-to-end design and development services for your VR, AR and interactive installation needs.
 This includes consultancy, design, development and deployment.
-We are happy to provide friendly advice on how to integrate its use into your brand in a free initial consultation.
-Contact us at email@example.com.
+We are also happy to provide friendly advice on how to integrate its use into your brand in a free initial consultation.
+Just contact us at firstname.lastname@example.org.

-We’ll work to develop a concept and we will devise an amazing experience that your customers will want to talk about to their friends.
+We’ll work to develop a concept and subsequently devise an amazing experience that your customers will want to talk about to their friends.
 We advise on costing and look after all aspects of production for you.

-We are a highly experienced team that have a proven track record in delivering high quality interactive content.
-We are also a small flexible organisation that keeps our costs low and allows us to provide a tailored personal experience.
-We are based in East London.
+We are a highly experienced team, based in East London that have a proven track record in delivering high quality interactive content.
+Being a small flexible organisation that keep our costs low allows us to provide a tailored personal experience.